homan-uppu/writing/2-Essays/I'd appreciate your feedback.md

 I believe that the degree of your delusion corresponds to the degree of your suffering because the less your beliefs are aligned with reality, the more likely your actions will fail to give you the results you want - in any aspect of life.

 I write in order to identify and correct my own delusions, so that I can get what I want.
 I've noticed that no matter how deeply I think about something, feedback from others helps me identify my own delusions in ways that I can't do on my own.
+Your help is invaluable.

 No matter how deeply I think things through, it's impossible for me to question every deeply held belief I have about how the world works.
 It could be the case that a subconscious delusion leads me down the wrong path such that no matter how great my thinking is, since the thinking was grounded in delusion, the conclusions I draw are bound to be deluded.
 Subconscious delusion manifests as confirmation bias - no matter how much research I do, I may not be able to sniff out my delusion.

 You're incredibly deluded as well, but we're both certainly deluded in different ways.
 This is the beauty of nature: nothing is equal.
-You will be able to sniff out some of my delusions in ways that I can't because you might not share that delusion, or may not share it to the same degree.
+You will be able to sniff out some of my delusions in ways that I can't because you might not share that exact delusion, or may not share it to the same degree.
 Our differences will help us push each other to be less deluded.

 This is why I'd greatly appreciate your feedback on my essays.
 Your feedback is essential to help me seek truth effectively.
 I can't do it without your help.

-Another reason I publish my writing is so that you can share with me things I don't know, which could impact my thinking.
-This is incredibly useful as well, but my benefit here is time saved, whereas my benefit if you identify a delusion is to unblock me in ways I may have never been able.

 For writing motivated in this way, I believe there is a great way to give feedback, and I ask that you try to give me great feedback.
 These are the guidelines that I follow: